Isaac Taylor: Inventor

-Taylor was interested in mechanical devices and inventions, and he had workshop that he fitted up at Stanford Rivers.
+Taylor was interested in mechanical devices and inventions, and he had a workshop that he fitted up at Stanford Rivers.
 Early in life he invented a beer-tap (patented 20 November 1824) which came into wide use, and he designed a machine for engraving on copper (pat.
 12248, 21 August 1848).
 Though it did not profit him, the idea was eventually applied on a large scale by a syndicate to engraving patterns on copper cylinders for calico printing in Manchester.

 Family

 Two of his sisters had a reputation as poets.
 Ann Taylor, later Mrs. Gilbert (1782–1866), and Jane (1783–1824), responsible for the well-known rhyme Twinkle Twinkle Little Star.
 Josiah Gilbert, son of Ann Taylor, was an artist and author.